Guigui220D/zig-sfml-wrapper/readme.md

 - Transforms
 - Convex Shapes

-I do not plan to implement the network module, since there is already some pretty nice [networking libraries](https://github.com/MasterQ32/zig-network) vailable for zig for udp and tcp stuff.
+I do not plan to implement the network module, since there is already some pretty nice [networking libraries](https://github.com/MasterQ32/zig-network) available for zig for udp and tcp stuff.

 ### Compiling